MkDay/Post-Collection-Part-2/CSS_not()_pseudo-classs.md

 **(2) For improving accessibility**

-To improve accessibility, it is a good practice to always add `alt` attribute for images of the page.
+To improve accessibility, it is a good practice to always add the `alt` attribute to the images of the page.

-When we have a large array of images it is usual we have forgotten to add `alt` attribute for some images.
+When we have a large array of images, also, we might forget to add the `alt` attribute for some of them.

 So this is useful in that case too.

-There are five images and two of them don't have `alt` attribute that assigned to them.
+There are five images and, two of them don't have the `alt` attribute assigned to them.

 ```html